Technics and Time, 1: Overview

+Influences

+The French writer Maurice Blanchot is referenced in the first three volumes of Technics and Time.
+Starting in the first volume, Stiegler refers to the notion of the "appallingly ancient" (l'effroyablement ancien), which he attributes to Blanchot.

 Succeeding volumes

 Stiegler published three volumes in the Technics and Time series.
 The Fault of Epimetheus was followed by Tome 2: La désorientation (1996) and Tome 3: Le temps du cinéma et la question du mal-être (2001).
 Volume Two was published in translation by Stanford University Press in 2008 with the subtitle, Disorientation.
 Volume Three appeared in 2010 with the subtitle, Cinematic Time and the Question of Malaise (both volumes translated by Stephen Barker).